aurorascharff/aurorascharff.no/src/content/blog/implementing-feature-flagging-with-nextjs-app-router.md

 We can now turn on or off a feature in our App Service or relevant deployment environment by changing the environment variables.
 On page refresh, the feature will be toggled on or off.

-## Toggling features in Client Components
+## Toggling Features in Client Components

 Since we are on the client, we can't access the environment variables directly.
 But, we still want the same flexibility of live turning on/off features.
 The initial solution here could be to pass down the feature flags as props to the client components.
 However, this is not ideal because we might have to pass down the feature flags through multiple the components in the component tree.